Detection is the wrong question.

 Your Google Workspace.

 No new credentials.
 No enrollment.
 No IT changes.
-Any professor verifies from any browser — scan the QR code or drop the file.
+Any professor verifies from any browser by scanning the QR code or dropping the file.
 No account required.

 The standard is shifting from "detect AI" to "prove human."